Blepharitis Home Treatment | Tried & True Blepharitis Home Remedies for Eye Relief

 What is Blepharitis?

-Blepharitis is the term used for the condition which results from clogged or irritated oil glands on your eyelashes.
-In many cases, it can be similar to having acne resulting from ingrown hair right on your eyeball.
-Of course, a problem like this is already painful enough on its own.
-Add in the presence of a condition like acne right on your eyeball and the discomfort becomes unbearable to many.
+Blepharitis is the term used for the condition which results from clogged or irritated oil glands on your eyelids.
 Blepharitis is a condition which can be noticed by an array of symptoms and comes from many different potential sources.

 To break down what blepharitis is, let’s start by giving a full description of the condition.
 Once we establish the basic background knowledge of what this condition is, where it comes from, how to spot it, and so on, anybody who suffers from this condition will feel informed and confident to begin the blepharitis home treatment process right away.

-Having eyelash oil glands become clogged or irritated is considerably uncomfortable once the corresponding issues start to develop.
+Having your meibomian oil glands become clogged or irritated is considerably uncomfortable once the corresponding issues start to develop.
 The oil glands themselves can be clogged or irritated from a variety of different sources, though.
 It is this action alone which can begin the development of blepharitis.

 The oil glands becoming clogged or blocked is not the inherent issue.
-Rather, it is the fact that the problem sits and develops for days.
+Rather, it is the fact that the problem sits and develops for days or weeks.
 The skin becomes irritated, inflamed, and causes infections and massive levels of discomfort for the sufferer.
-Many people may confuse the development of blepharitis with a temporary acne breakout.
+Many people may confuse the development of blepharitis with a temporary acne breakout around the eyes or pink eye.
 The implications are much different.

 Crust Buildup on Eyelashes

-The malfunctioning of your eyelash oil glands will cause your eyelashes to eventually build up a pile of crusty dirty bacteria grime on your eyelashes.
-The presence of this can cause further inflammation and infections if left alone.
-This is one of the most visually-present confirmations that you indeed are suffering from blepharitis.
+The malfunctioning of your meibomian glands will cause your eyelashes to eventually build up a pile of crusty, dirty bacteria grime on your eyelashes.
+The presence of this can cause further inflammation and infection if left alone.
+This is one of the most visually-present confirmations that you, indeed, are suffering from blepharitis.
 It can be a very humiliating and unsightly problem for the sufferer to have.

 The crusty material on your eyelashes will typically have a yellow color to it.
 It will stick to the base of your eyelashes.
-Typically, this can be easily seen up close.
+Typically, this can be easily seen up close (but it’s much easier for your eye doctor to visualize with their equipment).
 The eyelashes themselves may grow abnormally as a result of the presence of this crusty grime.
 Those who are proactive and keep this area clean after noticing the problem can help kickstart the treatment process.

-With all the other parts of the recipe in place, the most prominent symptom of blepharitis which usually causes the sufferer to act is the inflammation and infections which can develop.
-As briefly discussed, this aspect of the condition can be described as an acne condition which is on your eye.
+With all the other parts of the recipe in place, the most prominent symptom of blepharitis, which usually causes the sufferer to act, is the inflammation and infection which can develop.
 Due to the implications of the location, it is highly recommended to not take any strong physical action.

 In other words, if you imagine a giant buildup of pus underneath your eyelid, do not try to pop it or drain it on your own.
 Remember that any sort of home surgery or treatment which involves you forcibly bringing out the pus can only worsen the infection.
-To treat blepharitis, you need to treat the source of the problem.
-Not just the end result.
+To treat blepharitis and styes, you need to treat the source of the problem… Not just the end result.

 Perhaps the most uncomfortable aspect of developing blepharitis is when a cyst (or stye) develops on your eyelid.
 Of course, cysts are already uncomfortable enough on their own.
-When they are located on your eye, it can have reaching impacts on your mental health, vision, aesthetics, and even personal comfort.
-Acne can already lead its sufferers to feel less confident or attractive than those who don’t have it.
+When they are located on your eyelid, it can have reaching impacts on your mental health, vision, aesthetics, and even personal comfort.
+Acne (and similar styes) can already lead its sufferers to feel less confident or attractive than those who don’t have it.

 Understandably, the eyelid is one of the absolute worst places that you can develop a cyst.
 Sure, there are parts of your body where there are more sensitive nerve endings.
-Typically, a cyst on your eyelid develops when the crust on your eyelids is left there to rot and infect your pores.
-Remember that when oil glands on your eyelids become clogged, it can lead to acne and large eyelid cysts when you suffer from blepharitis.
+Typically, a cyst on your eyelid develops when the crust on your eyelids is left there to infect your pores.
+Remember that, when oil glands on your eyelids become clogged, it can lead to styes such as this, blepharitis, and meibomian gland dysfunction (MGD).

 What Does Blepharitis Look Like?